Tahsin000/LARAVEL-LUMEN-API/README.md

 }
 ```

-## 15. How to POST in data in lumen API
+## 15. How to POST data in lumen API

 - ### this is the controller get method code
   we will insert data `mysql prepared statements` method